GregTheMadMonk/tnl-noa/Documentation/Tutorials/Arrays/main-page.md

 \include ArrayView-2.out

-Array view never deallocate the memory managed by it.
+Array view never allocated or deallocate the memory managed by it.
+Therefore it can be created even in CUDA kernels which is not true for ```Array```.

 ## Accessing the array elements